FRIENDS OF THE COMMUNITY

 The mountains of Assynt were created, or at least changed, during the last ice age when glaciers carved and gouged the landscape to reveal some of the oldest rocks on the planet, with layers of younger rocks ripped from the ground by the encroaching ice.
 Suilven is the most popular - but don’t miss out on the views from Canisp and Stac Pollaidh.

-There are some arguments over the name.
-Some say it comes from ‘pillar’, and it certainly looks like one from the sea.
-Others compare it to a sugar loaf (now there’s a product that could do with a comeback?)
+There’s some arguments over the name – some say it comes from ‘pillar’ and it certainly looks like one from the sea, though others compare it to a sugar loaf (now there’s a product that could do with a comeback?).

 Perhaps the romance of the mountain is that it looks unclimbable - but in fact, it is a long walk with just a short staircase ascent at the end.
 Despite being the most iconic mountain in the parish, Suilven is also the smallest.